Upperclass Housing Application Process

 Selection times for Houses, Apartments, and Rector Village will be as follows:

 March 14, 15, 16, and 17 from 2 until 10 p.m. in 15 minute increments

 Selection Process – Healthy Living and General Upperclass Residents Halls

 Once the Houses, Apartments, and Rector Village process is complete, we’ll move to Healthy Upperclass Halls.
 When that process is complete, we’ll go on to General Upperclass Halls.
-We anticipate that a larger incoming class will make it necessary to use Lucy Rowland Hall for first-year students.
-We anticipate re-opening Senior Hall in the Fall and will re-open Bloomington St. Hall if need be.
+We anticipate continuing to use Senior Hall in the Fall and will re-open Bloomington St. Hall if need be.

 Similar to the Houses, Apartments, and Rector Village process, students will opt in and can form even numbered groups from 2 – 10 students.
 Once we have closed the opt-in process, we will send students a brief preference form which will be due prior to Spring Break.
 We will place students into upperclass residence hall housing during Spring Break.
 Placing groups into the upperclass residence halls presents challenges in terms of trying to place groups together.
 Invariably, we have more requests for single rooms than we have single rooms to use.
 We will place students in upperclass residence halls in a way that efficiently uses space and honors the requests of students with seniority.
 Students will be notified of their housing assignments no later than March 29, 2016.